Making music online is easier than ever, and here’s where you can get started.

 Sampulator offers a simple way to both perform and sequence beats by typing.
 The stock sounds are mostly suited to R&B tracks with a solid selection of vocal hits, 808 beats and clean guitar twangs.

-Grids like this one are a common interface for creating melodies.
-Time moves left to right and pitch goes up to down.
 Tap to add notes, then use the buttons on the bottom to play and change your melody.

 A simple and intuitive way of writing melodies in a bright colourful interface.
 For beginners it’ll turn quick scribbles on the screen into intricate melodies, but for the more experienced it allows you to program intricate polyphonic harmonies.